Night Frost Crisis: Background

-The crisis erupted in August 1958 when the recently-appointed Fagerholm government failed to gain the approval of the Soviet Union.
+The crisis erupted in August 1958 when the recently appointed Fagerholm government failed to gain the approval of the Soviet Union.
 Moscow could not accept that Väinö Leskinen and Olavi Lindblom, who represented the right wing of the country's Social Democratic Party, were in government with the approval of Väinö Tanner, the leader of the Social Democratic Party, himself considered a traitor in the Soviet Union for his activities during the Winter War.
 The Soviet Union also associated the name of Niilo Kosola, National Coalition Party representative and the Minister for Agriculture, with his father Vihtori Kosola, who had been the leader of the far-right 1930s Lapua Movement (Lapuan liike).
 To make matters worse, the Finnish People's Democratic League (Suomen Kansan Demokraattinen Liitto) was excluded from the government in spite of their success in the parliamentary elections.

 Johannes Virolainen, who had been centrally involved in forming the government and who became the Minister of Foreign Affairs, tried at the last moment to appeal to Väinö Tanner not to accept Väinö Leskinen into the government, to which Tanner replied: "What are you talking about, young man?
 We are forming the Finnish Government here, not the Soviet one."
 President Urho Kekkonen had already warned Virolainen about going to the same government with Leskinen.
 After declaring the government on 29 August, Kekkonen said his famous quote: "This was the worst speech I have ever given, but at least it was not written by me."

 In addition to the previous one, the 40th anniversary of the Communist Party of Finland was held at the end of August.
-However, no visa was issued to Soviet Union delegations originally member Otto Ville Kuusinen, the head of the Winter War period Terijoki Government, which was marked by the Finns as a traitor.
+However, no visa was issued to Soviet Union delegation's original member Otto Ville Kuusinen, the head of the Winter War period Terijoki Government, who was marked by the Finns as a traitor.
 The reason for this was pushed into the neck of the Foreign Minister of the Fagerholm III Government, Johannes Virolainen, although the decision was made by the predecessor, the Kuuskoski Government together with President Urho Kekkonen.
 Nikita Khrushchev had also understood Kuusinen's rejection of his visa, but the official newspaper of the Communist Party of the Soviet Union, Pravda, nevertheless used the case as a weapon against the Fagerholm government.